155 Construction Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Level

-8. It's typically made from gypsum plaster wrapped in cardboard and it is often considered a fundamental material for framing a building.
-What is this seven-letter term?
+8. What material is typically made from gypsum plaster wrapped in cardboard and often considered a fundamental material for framing a building?

 Answer: Drywall

-9. What “A” word is a watercourse engineered to carry water from a source to a distribution point?
-Used today to describe pipes, canals, and tunnels, it was most famously used in Ancient Rome, construction that stands to this day.
+10. What “A” word is a watercourse engineered to carry water from a source to a distribution point?
+Used today to describe pipes, canals, and tunnels, it was most famously used in Ancient Rome construction that stands to this day.

 Answer: Aqueduct